 “Back now though, is it?” he says.

-I think of this country.
-And what’s happening.
-Where it’s going.
-And whether Giristroula will ever be allowed to come back.
+I sit at my pub table and think of this country.
+And the journey I’ve taken.
+And what’s happening now.
+And whether Giristroula will ever be allowed to come back here.

 “If you believe you are a citizen of the world, you are a citizen of nowhere.”